Skip to main content

 4. A son cannot inherit colorblindness from his father.
 Why not?

-This page titled 3.4: Sex-linked Inheritance is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.4: Sex-linked Inheritance is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?